yohanboniface/memopol-core/README.md

     ./INIT

-Do *not* try to run migrate by hand or you will have a bug due to fixtures loading and will end up with no meps fixtures.
+Do *not* try to run migrate by hand or you will have a bug due to fixtures loading and will end up with no eurodeputies fixtures.

 Run the server
 --------------